rgrannell1/kea/README.md

 }
 enumPrimesTo(100)
 ```

+FP allows a declarative style of programming; rather than using
+looping and pushing and pulling values into and out of containers, you focus more on
+the definition of the problem in terms of common patterns like filtering lists,
+or accumulating a value by recursing over a list.

 Note that the user is not required to know the Lambda Calculus, or to understand monoids
 in the category of endofunctors [1] to use this library.